tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 In ["Almost everyone I’ve met would be well-served thinking more about what to focus on"](https://www.henrikkarlsson.xyz/p/multi-armed-bandit), writer Henrik Karlsson unpacks a different tension---the tradeoffs between exploring new paths forward and following a known good one.

 Drawing from probability theory, Karlsson describes what is known as the _multi-armed bandit problem_.
-In it, a gambler sets out to maximize his returns at a slot machine (known as a "one-armed bandit"), but this machine is different than most.
-This is a multi-armed bandit---a slot machine with many levers, each of which gives a different likelihood of a payout.
+In it, a gambler plays a slot machine (known as a "one-armed bandit"), but this machine is different than most.
+This is a "multi-armed bandit"---a slot machine with many levers, each of which gives a different likelihood of a payout.

 The gambler's solution lies in navigating the tradeoffs between *exploring* (trying new levers) and *exploiting* (pulling the best lever he's found so far).
 But this dilemma isn't exclusively the purview of Lovecraftian casinos---it also maps onto the problem space I found myself in, of determining how best to use my time and energy.

-As Karlsson points out, the main risk is not that of finding a bad balance between exploring and exploiting---it's _spending too much time pulling a bad lever_:
+As Karlsson points out,

 > People tend to gravitate to different sides of the explore/exploit spectrum.
 If you are high on openness, like I am, exploring comes easy.
 But it is harder to make a commitment and exploit what you’ve learned about yourself and the world.
 Other people are more committed, but risk being too conventional in their choices.
 They miss better avenues for their effort. **Most, however, tend to do less than optimal of both—not exploring, not exploiting; but doing things out of blind habit, and half-heartedly.**[^emphasis]

-Logwise, as it turns out, was the wrong lever.
+In other words, the main risk is not striking a bad balance between exploring and exploiting---it's _spending too much time pulling a bad lever_.

+Compared with Innerhelm and other priorities such as my family, Logwise was a bad lever.
 ##

 - TLDR as above